tomas-raul/MultiTask/README.md

 <b>Some properties (planed, in near future) :</b><br/>
 - Pin Threads to cores<br/>
-- EnqueueUnique - not finaly usable
+- EnqueueUnique - not finaly usable - UPDATE : Should run ok :D
 - Before build method compilation - aplication which will build On_New_Work, and some methods directly <br/>